baffou/PhaseLAB_doc/docs/source/classes/Interfero/methods/QLSIprocess.rst

                 "noRef", false, ... % Do not consider the Ref interferogram to compute the DW and OPD images "CGdistanceList", [], ...
                 "resetCrops",  false, ...
-                "unwrap", false);
+                "display",  false, ...  % display the crops, even when automatic "unwrap", false);